stealthman22/100-days-of-code/log.md

 DAY 51 (16th April )

 Tried More of the FCC JS challenges.
 Something about combining Switch and if else statements.
 It all gets quite confusing at times, and you just need a spoiler alert to get through.
 Still I do not want to give up (Baby Steps!)

+DAY 52 (17th April)

+More JS with You Don't Know JS 1.
+This is filling up my memory gaps in js.
+Learnt the difference between compilers and interpreters, the importance of boolean in evaluating conditionals and loops.